 Begin your walk by modeling a slow pace and quiet mind, allowing for time to simply notice.
 Encourage everyone to use their senses, which might entail closing their eyes momentarily to fully be immersed in listening.

-- Notice the smells.
+- Take a deep breath in and notice the smells.
 Can you smell pine needles?
 What about crisp, fresh air?
 Do you smell freshly cut grass?
+Let us thank the trees and plants for providing sweet scents and clean air for us to breathe.

 Nature is teeming with life!